-Our Express Care clinics, located in the East Greenwich and Westerly Medical & Wellness Centers, are here to accommodate your busy lifestyle.
+Our Express Care clinics, located in the East Greenwich, Warwick, and Westerly Medical & Wellness Centers, are here to accommodate your busy lifestyle.
 We are open seven days a week, including evenings, and staffed by highly-trained medical professionals that include board certified physicians, nurse practitioners, and physician assistants.
 Our team is dedicated to providing you with quality and compassionate care.
 All major insurances, including Medicare and Medicaid, are accepted at Express Care.

 What's the difference between an Emergency Room and Express Care?

 Express Care can treat virtually any non-emergency need, such as lacerations, upper respiratory illnesses, sprains, sports injuries, minor accidents, sore throat, and other conditions requiring prompt attention.
 Emergency Rooms are appropriate for strokes, severe bleeding, chest pain, breathing difficulties, head trauma, severe burns and other situations where every lost second could mean life, death or disability.
 The following can help you determine whether emergency room care, Express care, or a call to 911 is needed.